 - Funding for proposals requiring Institutional Review Board (IRB) approval will be dependent upon and commence after IRB approval of the study protocol has been received.

 - We will no longer fund neuroscience-related research proposals using Atm-/- mice as a model system.
 Although Atm null mice have proven to be beneficial models with regards to peripheral systems, these mice clearly do not mimic the human A-T neurological phenotype.
 Only a few investigators have published neurological differences between single mutant Atm-/- mice and wild type counterparts.
 Unfortunately, these differences are not robust, nor are they always reproducible within the same lab or from investigator to investigator in different laboratories.

 - We will not fund any additional researchers eager to make iPS cell lines derived from A-T patient cells or by disrupting the ATM gene in normal or carrier cells.
 This work has been performed many times.

 - We are not impressed by your educational pedigree or the name of your current institution.
 But we are very impressed by a clearly-written, well-thought proposal that is as concise as possible while anticipating and addressing the questions that we and our advisors may have while reading it.

 - We do not care if your research is performed in an academic or industry setting.
 It is all about innovative, novel research approaches to A-T performed by rigorous scientists in a cost-effective way.

 - We know what A-T is.
 Please do not spend any time describing the generalities of the disease in your proposal.

 - The proposed research is too far from being relevant to a therapeutic intervention

-- Our Scientific Advisory Board finds the research redundant and in no need of validation
+- Our scientific advisors find the research redundant and prior work does not need validation

 - The proposed research is likely to happen anyway, without our support

-- The research cannot realistically be achieved with the proposed budget
+- The proposed research cannot realistically be achieved with the proposed budget